How to Install a Kitchen Sink

 Step 5

-Using the flexible hoses, you should connect the hot and cold supply and secure the hoses by turning the screw valve.
+Secure the hot and cold supply using flexible hoses and connecting them with a screw valve.
 However, you may find some taps have a dual flow design, and this just means hot and cold water can pass directly through the tap in separate tubes, then these will mix at the outlet of the tap.

-The other design is where the hot and cold water will combine in the body of your tap.
-If this is your method of supply, then the water regulation or your local bi-laws may require a non-return valve or single check valve to be fitted on both pipes that are connected to the current mixer tap.
-This is due to the hot and cold water pressure differing.
+If your tap combines hot and cold water internally, then the water regulation or local bylaws may require a non-return valve or single check valve to be fitted on pipes that are connected to the current mixer tap.
+This is due to the difference in pressure between hot and cold water.

 Step 6